The Alberta government is working to address the issue of safety of inactive and abandoned oil and gas sites by:

 Upstream oil and gas activity

-Subject matter experts and key stakeholders took part in roundtable discussions.
-These were aimed at improving the management of historic, current and future liabilities associated with the full life-cycle of upstream oil and gas development.
-Thank you to all who participated.
+Subject matter experts and key stakeholders took part in roundtable discussions and provided valuable input throughout the review.
+The review is aimed at improving the management of historic, current and future liabilities associated with the full life-cycle of upstream oil and gas development.
+Thank you to all who have provided input.

 - indigenous communities